 - Wear and Tear – Depreciation of furniture and fittings – With effect from 4 December 2002 the allowance is 12.5% per year over 8 years

-- Interest – Relief is due for 75% of interest paid on loans to purchase, improve or repair a residential premises (some exceptions)
+- Interest – Relief is due on interest paid on loans to purchase, improve or repair a residential premises (some exceptions)

 Revenue Audit & Records